yesudas-philiph/Private-registry/README.md

 ## Private registry

 A Docker registry is a storage and distribution system for named Docker images.
 The same image might have multiple different versions, identified by their tags.
-A Docker registry is organized into Docker repositories , where a repository holds all the versions of a specific image.
+A Docker registry is organized into Docker repositories, where a repository holds all the versions of a specific image.

 Docker has a free public registry, Docker Hub, that can host your custom Docker images, but there are situations where you will not want your image to be publicly available.
 Images typically contain all the code necessary to run an application, so using a private registry is preferable when using proprietary software.